 MongoDB, DynamoDB, Redis, Cassandra, Firebase, Couchbase, and other NoSQL databases are popular.

-MongoDB vs DynamoDB
+Difference between MongoDB vs DynamoDB

 A comparison is made perfect and accurate by taking into account the different factors of comparison and aspects of the study.
-We will do the same and consider discussing the different facets of both these databases to better understand the differences.
+We will do the same and consider discussing the different aspects of both these databases to better understand the differences.

-Installation and Set Up
+MongoDB vs DynamoDB: Installation and Set Up

 When it comes to the security of the databases, the cup again goes to DynamoDB this time.
 DynamoDB comes with an in-built security model.
 It acquires the Identity and Access Management (IAM) security model which provides immense protection to users and resources.
 With only a few steps of configuration, its security was proved to be intuitive and cooperative.